szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 - **Cost**: Burn 1 hold of Bronze.
 - **Effect**: Focus on a particular type of magic or energy, increasing your chances of discovering its presence or origin.

-## Advanced moves (6-10)
+## Advanced Moves (6-10)

 ### Master Allomancer

-_Requires: Adept Allomancer_
+_Replaces: Adept Allomancer_

 - **Description**: Few can match your knowledge and command over the metals, making you a force to be reckoned with.
 - **Effect**: You can recognize, prepare, ingest, and burn up to 8 different Allomantic metals.
-Two of which can be Advanced Metals.
+Two of which can be Rare Metals.

 ### Grandmaster Allomancer

-_Requires: Master Allomancer_
+_Replaces: Master Allomancer_

 - **Description**: Legends are told about Allomancers of your caliber.
 You've unlocked almost all secrets of the metals.
 - **Effect**: You can recognize, prepare, ingest, and burn to 10 different Allomantic metals.
-Four of which can be Advanced Metals.
+Four of which can be Rare Metals.

 ### Harmonic Maestro

-_Requires: Harmonic Adept_
+_Replaces: Harmonic Adept_

 - **Description**: You stand among the elite Allomancers, with the rare ability to simultaneously control and harmonize the effects of four metals.
 - **Effect**: At the peak of your skill, you can burn 3 metals at once, weaving their powers into a masterful display of Allomantic prowess.
 The risks are considerable, but the potential benefits are immense.

 ### Mistborn

-_Requires: Grandmaster Allomancer_
+_Replaces: Grandmaster Allomancer_

-_Requires: Harmonic Adept_
+_Replaces: Harmonic Adept_

 - **Description**: As a Mistborn, you are among the legends of the Allomantic world, able to harness the power of every known metal and some say, even beyond.
 - **Effect**: You can recognize, prepare, ingest, and burn every known Allomantic metal.
 Also, you can burn 5 metals at once.